Iris Kadrić

-Iris Kadrić (born 16 September 1994) is a footballer who plays as a forward.
-Born in Sweden, she has played four times for the Bosnia and Herzegovina women's national football team.
+Iris Kadrić (born 16 September 1994) is a former footballer who played as a forward.
+Born in Sweden, she played four times for the Bosnia and Herzegovina women's national football team.

 Personal life

 Kadrić was born in Borås, Sweden.
 Her parents were born in Sarajevo (then part of the Socialist Federal Republic of Yugoslavia, now Bosnia and Herzegovina), but moved to Sweden in 1992 due to the Bosnian War.
 As Kadrić has dual nationality, she was eligible to play for either Sweden or Bosnia and Herzegovina.

 Career

 Club career

 Aged 15, Kadrić signed for Falköpings KIK U17.
 She later played for the senior team.
 In 2011, Kadrić made 19 appearances for Falköpings KIK in the Swedish Division 1, scoring four goals.
 Kadrić also played for Swedish teams IK Frisco and Herrljunga.
 In the 2013–14 season, Kadrić played for Bosnia and Herzegovina Women's Premier League team SFK 2000, with whom she made three appearances in the 2013–14 UEFA Women's Champions League.
 For the 2015 season, she joined Swedish Division 1 team Skövde KIK.
 In June 2015, she injured herself whilst on international duty, and was out for an extended period of time.